bagisto/bagisto-docs/create_models.md

 # What is Contracts, Repositories and proxies ?<a id="#detail"></a><span class="edit-github"><img src="/assets/images/icons/Icon-Pencil-Large.svg" width="19px" height="13px"/> <a class="nav-link" href="https://github.com/bagisto/bagisto-docs">Edit On github</a></span>

 ## Contracts

-Laravel's Contracts are a set of interfaces that define the core services provided by the framework.
-For example, a Illuminate\Contracts\Queue\Queue contract defines the methods needed for queueing jobs, while the Illuminate\Contracts\Mail\Mailer contract defines the methods needed for sending e-mail.
+Laravel's Contracts are a set of interfaces that defines the core services provided by the framework.
+For example, an Illuminate\Contracts\Queue\Queue contract defines the methods needed for queueing jobs, while the Illuminate\Contracts\Mail\Mailer contract defines the methods needed for sending an e-mail.

 Each contract has a corresponding implementation provided by the framework.
 For example, Laravel provides a queue implementation with a variety of drivers, and a mailer implementation that is powered by SwiftMailer.

 All of the Laravel contracts live in their own GitHub repository.
-This provides a quick reference point for all available contracts, as well as a single, decoupled package that may be utilized by package developers.
+This provides a quick reference point for all available contracts, as well as a single, decoupled packages that may be utilized by package developers.

 ## Repositories